angular/angular/aio/content/guide/build.md

 </code-example>

-### Using environment-specific variables in your application
+### Using environment-specific variables in your app

 The following application structure configures build targets for development and staging environments: